Installation Costs, Fees and Charges

 In our current

-there are a lot more hungry carpet installers out there looking for work.
-This
+there are less carpet installers out there hungry for work than there was a

 and negotiate a good deal.
-If you are willing to haggle with a few local
+If you are willing to be flexible with the date and

 you have a little ambition, I think you might be able to negotiate as much as